 - Romano Pecorino or Parmesan Reggiano – These are hard cheeses and if you serve them, I’d recommend doing so in thin slices or small cubes (they’ll crumble).

 - Fontina cheese – this is a soft cheese and goes great with crackers!

-- Jar of mixed Italian or Mediterranean olives.
+- Offer a mix.
+Buy a jar of mixed Italian or Mediterranean olives.

-- If you can find the marinated Italian black olives, go for it!
+- Italian marinated dried black olives.
+If you can find the marinated Italian black olives, go for it!
+You can buy them on Amazon here.
 Not everyone likes them, but if anyone does they’ll be sure to thank you as they are a real treat as they are hard to find in the stores.

 - Marinated vs. packed in brine.
-Totally up to you, just keep in mind that anything marinated is going to be very oily even if you give them a rinse.
-Make sure to also provide proper serving utensils for your oily olives b/c oily olives means oily fingers and plates!
+Keep in mind that anything marinated is going to be very oily even if you give it a rinse.
+Make sure to also provide proper serving utensils for your oily olives b/c oily olives means oily fingers and plates.
 I always buy my olives in water.